Luis-Conti/Udacity-Data-Scientist/Data-Science-Blog-Post/README.md

   * langdetect

 ## Translate & Language detection limitations
-For more information about the limitations at translating and detecting languages of a given text using the feature langdetect please refer to this [.txt document] ().
+For more information about the limitations at translating and detecting languages of a given text using the feature langdetect please refer to this [txt document] ().